p-netm/soccer-cli/README.md

 Contributions
 ====
-this is one of the simplest projects out here on github and it does require lots of help so feel free to branch out and send  pull request, or raise any issues that may better the project in the Issues section.
+This is one of the simplest projects out here on github and it does require lots of help so feel free to branch out and send  pull request, or raise any issues that may better the project in the Issues section.
 Thanks.

-Support
-====
-If you like my work, please support the project by donating